Anthony Wayne School: History and features

 A four-story, five-bay, reinforced concrete building, clad in brick and designed in the Late Gothic Revival-style, it features a projecting entrance with terra cotta ornament, a projecting multi-story terra cotta bay, terra cotta decorative panels and a parapet.
 The school was named for United States Army general and statesman Anthony Wayne (1745–1786).

+The school district stopped maintaining the building in 1976.
+The School District of Philadelphia closed the building in 1981, and in 1987 Geriatric & Medical Centers (Geri-Med) purchased the building with plans to make a nursing home.
+However by 1993 the project had not started and the condition of the facility had deteriorated.
+According to Geri-Med, by 1994, the municipal government had not yet issued the necessary permits.

 The building was added to the National Register of Historic Places in 1986.

+In 1995 there was a proposal to demolish the school.

 It is now used as senior housing.
+Redevelopment began in 2003, and there were a total of 39 units made.
+That phase ended in 2005.
+New construction made up the other phases, with the last completed in 2018.
+Kenyatta Adams, a member of the Philadelphia City Council, assisted with the project.